What is Stress Really?

 If you are always thinking about the thing that is causing your stress, you will just add to the problem.
 Give your mind a break and try not to think about all the things in your life that are stressful.
-Instead think about all the good that you have going on and take a moment to give silent thanks for each of those things.
+Instead think about all the good things that you have going on and take a moment to give silent thanks for each of those things.
 Focusing on these things even for just a few minutes gives your brain a welcome break.

 Write It Down

 This may not help everybody, but it might help you.
-If it’s too many tasks on your plate, put them in list form so that you can check them off as you accomplish them.
+If there are too many tasks on your plate, put them in list form so that you can check them off as you accomplish them.
 Having the satisfaction of checking a task off once it’s complete can make you feel much better.
 Keeping a journal or diary and writing down what’s bothering you can help as well